ewhicher/matter/content/collections/pages/opportunity-lab.md

       -
         type: text
         text: 'Here to future-proof your ecosystem, the Opportunity Lab harnesses a mixture of qualitative and quantitative research and blends this with empathetic and creative thinking to highlight and qualify your immediate and future opportunities.'
-  -
-    type: heading
-    attrs:
-      level: 6
-    content:
-      -
-        type: text
-        text: "\_The lab combines design futures with a grounded analysis of the current landscape to explore and qualify new markets, pre-emptively framing new propositions and innovations."
-  -
-    type: heading
-    attrs:
-      level: 6
-    content:
-      -
-        type: text
-        text: 'Combining ‘outside-in’ and ‘inside-out’ approaches:'
 typed_rows:
   -
     id: lda2hi6a